neustackapp/docs/quick-start.md

 * Click on Create Service
 * `Type`: Select "Website" here
 * `Provider` - Select from the choices available.
-The options available are set by your admins.
+The options available are set by your admins
 * `Framework` - Select the framework that you would like to use.
 The framework options available are set by your admins
 * `Name` - Give a name to your service
 * `Team` - Select your project/team name